danday74/docker-nginx-lua/README.md

   ';
 }

-INFO: If you don't have an nginx.conf file then use the one in this repo
+INFO: If you don't have an nginx.conf file then use the one in this repo which has this location block in it already (recommended)

 (3) Build your docker image
 (4) Run your docker container